Loyola University Maryland

 About Loyola University Maryland

-Loyola University Maryland, a distinguished private Jesuit university in Baltimore, Maryland, was established in 1852.
-It holds the proud distinction of being the ninth-oldest Jesuit college in the United States and the very first to bear the name of St. Ignatius of Loyola, the founder of the Society of Jesus.
-Guided by its motto, "Strong Truths Well Lived," Loyola is deeply committed to fostering intellectual inquiry, ethical leadership, and a profound sense of service within its close-knit community.
+Nestled in Baltimore, Maryland, Loyola University Maryland stands as a distinguished private Jesuit institution with a rich heritage.
+Founded in 1852, it holds the distinction of being the ninth-oldest Jesuit college in the United States and the very first to bear the name of St. Ignatius of Loyola.
+Guided by its motto, "Strong Truths Well Lived," Loyola is renowned for fostering a robust intellectual environment, celebrated athletic programs—particularly its nationally recognized men's and women's lacrosse teams—and a vibrant campus community characterized by Collegiate Gothic architecture.

-Academically, Loyola is structured into three strong schools: the Loyola College of Arts and Sciences, the Loyola School of Education, and the highly regarded Sellinger School of Business and Management.
-The Sellinger School stands out as the only private institution in Maryland with a nationally accredited business school by AACSB International, including specialized accreditation for its accounting programs.
-The School of Education also boasts a rich history, having evolved from a strong academic department in 1946 to an officially opened school in 2009, offering a comprehensive range of undergraduate and graduate programs.
+Academically, Loyola is divided into three key schools: the Loyola College of Arts and Sciences, the School of Education, and the Sellinger School of Business and Management.
+The Sellinger School is a particular highlight, holding the unique distinction as the only private institution in Maryland with a nationally accredited business school by AACSB.
+The School of Education, a pillar since 1946, offers a comprehensive range of undergraduate and graduate programs.
+Students benefit from a personalized learning experience, reflected in an average class size of 20 and an impressive 12:1 student-to-faculty ratio.

 Key Highlights

-- ✦Established in 1852, it is the ninth-oldest Jesuit college in the U.S. and the first to bear the name of St. Ignatius of Loyola.
+- ✦Established in 1852, Loyola is the 9th-oldest Jesuit college in the United States and the first to be named after St. Ignatius of Loyola.

-- ✦Maintains a student-to-faculty ratio of 12:1 and an average class size of 20, ensuring personalized attention for students.
+- ✦Fosters an intimate academic environment with a 12:1 student-to-faculty ratio and an average class size of 20.

 Timeline